Arranging a power of attorney

 How to set up an LPA

-You can set up either type of LPA yourself, and after filling in the forms, the only costs to you will be the court application fee.
+Set up either type of LPA yourself by creating an online account here, the only costs to you will be the court application fee.
 Visit the Government's Office of the Public Guardian for a guide on LPA, including how the system is different in Scotland.